Yeti: 20th century

 During the autumn of 1937, John Hunt and Pasang Sherpa (later Pasang Dawa Lama) encountered footprints on the approaches to and at the Zemu Gap above the Zemu Glacier that were thought to belong to a pair of Yetis.

 In June 1944, C.R.
 Cooke, his wife Maragaret, and a group of porters encountered very large bipedal prints in soft mud at 14,000 ft just below the Singalila Ridge, which the porters said were of the "Jungli Admi" (wild man).
 The creature had come up through bushes on the steep hillside from Nepal and crossed the track before continuing up to the ridge.
 Cooke wrote "We laid Maragaret's sunglasses beside each print to indicate its size and took photographs.
 These prints were strange and larger than any normal human foot, 14 inches heel to toe, with the great toe set back to one side, a first toe, also large, and three little toes closely bunched together."

-Peter Byrne reported finding a yeti footprint in 1948, in northern Sikkim, India near the Zemu Glacier, while on holiday from a Royal Air Force assignment in India.
+Peter Byrne reported finding a yeti footprint in 1948, in northern Sikkim, near the Zemu Glacier, while on holiday from a Royal Air Force assignment in India.

 One of the three photographs by Eric Shipton in 1951 with an ice axe being used for scale.

 Western interest in the Yeti peaked dramatically in the 1950s.
 While attempting to scale Mount Everest in 1951, Eric Shipton took photographs of a number of large prints in the snow, at about 6000 m above sea level.
 Shipton took three photographs, one depicting the tracks, and other two of one particular print which was size compared by a pickaxe, and boot.
 The footprints had distinct two large toes, and three smaller digits close together.
 These photos have been subject to intense scrutiny and debate.
 Some argue they are the best evidence of Yeti's existence, while others contend the prints are those of a mundane creature that have been distorted by the melting snow.
 Jeffrey Meldrum examined a reconstructed form of the print in 2008, noting that one of the large toes was the result of Macrodactyly.
 He also stated the alignment of the toes matched that of a great ape, and the Yeti would likely spend more time in the subtropical region of the Himalayas.
 Meldrum stated it was hard to conclusively say the prints were genuine since Shipton only took two photos of a single track.

 In 1953, Sir Edmund Hillary and Tenzing Norgay reported seeing large footprints while scaling Mount Everest.
 Hillary would later discount Yeti reports as unreliable.
 In his first autobiography Tenzing said that he believed the Yeti was a large ape, and although he had never seen it himself his father had seen one twice, but in his second autobiography he said he had become much more sceptical about its existence.